-Breast cancer that has oestrogen receptors is called oestrogen receptor-positive or ER-positive breast cancer.
+Breast cancer that has receptors for the hormone oestrogen is called oestrogen receptor-positive (ER-positive) breast cancer.
 The term ER is used because the American spelling of oestrogen is estrogen.
-Some hospitals also check if cells are progesterone receptor positive (PR-positive).
+About 70% of breast cancers are ER-positive.
+Hormonal therapies (see pages 96 to 101) work well for ER-positive breast cancer.